miyaichi/adstxt-manager/backend/README.md

 2. **Available Providers**:

-   - `SqliteDatabase`: Persistent file-based storage
+   - `SqliteDatabase`: Persistent file-based storage for simpler deployments
+   - `PostgresDatabase`: PostgreSQL integration for increased scalability
    - `MockDatabase`: In-memory storage for testing

 3. **Adding New Providers**:
    - Implement the `IDatabaseAdapter` interface
    - Update the factory in `src/config/database/index.ts` to use your implementation

-This architecture supports easy migration to other database systems in the future without significant code changes.
+This architecture supports easy migration between different database systems without significant code changes.
+You can switch database providers by simply changing the `DB_PROVIDER` environment variable.

 ## Sellers.json Data Management